Ames-hub/pyhoster/README.md

 PyHost has an API that you can use to control what happens in pyhost externally.<br>
 Using the API, you can do things such as start and stop websites, create and delete websites, etc.<br>
 For full details, see the technical_notes/API.md file.
+### We also have a session manager!
+It'll kill old sessions, start new ones and let you kill specific sessions!

 # Compatibility
 This works on every OS as far as I know.<br>